-This bit allows the master clock to be routed directly to the output (DIV1=1).
+This bit allows the master clock to be routed directly to the output (DIV1 = 1).
 The N programmable divider is bypassed so the programmed value of N is ignored.
 The frequency of the output (f{OUT}) will be INTCLK or EXTCLK depending on which reference has been selected.
-If the Internal clock is selected the M prescaler is also bypassed (the bit values of MSEL and M are ignored) so in this case f{OUT} =INTOSC (which also equals MCLK and INTCLK).
-If DIV1=0 the prescaler and programmable divider function normally.
+If the Internal clock is selected the M prescaler may still be used, so in this case f{OUT} = INTOSC/M (which also equals MCLK and INTCLK).
+If DIV1 = 0 the programmable divider functions normally.